-Please see below the local and UK wide sources of funding and resources that have been made available as the result of the Covid – 19 crisis.
+Please see below the local and UK wide sources of funding and resources.

 Milton Keynes Community Foundation – Recovery Fund: During the emergency phase of their Covid-19 grant programme, Milton Keynes Community Foundation has supported local community groups with a total of 102 grants to the value of almost £500,000 for a range local Covid-19 emergency response projects.
 The emergency appeal moving into the next phase and grants will now be available through the Recovery Fund.
 Read more.